sbnb-irb/chemical-checker/README.md

 # Chemical Checker

 The Chemical Checker (CC) is a resource of small molecule signatures.
-In the CC, compounds are described from multiple viewpoints, spanning every aspect of the drug discovery process, from chemical properties to clinical outcomes.
+In the CC, compounds are described from multiple viewpoints, spanning every aspect of the drug discovery pipeline, from chemical properties to clinical outcomes.

 * For more information about this repositiory, please refer to our [Wiki page](http://gitlab.sbnb.org/project-specific-repositories/chemical_checker/wikis/home).
 * For a quick exploration of the resource, please visit the [CC web app](http://chemicalchecker.org).